A Moleskine Cover for your Kindle?

 Check out this new Moleskine sketchbook!
 Oops, no, it’s a Moleskine cover for your Kindle.
 And if the reports are true, there is a Moleskine cover for your iPad in the works.
 The Moleskine Kindle cover is designed with their usual familiar details such as rounded corners, black elastic band and smooth black leather cover.
 This time though, the insides are lined with suede.

-Unfortunately, users are up in arms as the current notepad orientation and kindle placement seems to only work for left-handers.
+Unfortunately, users are up in arms as the current notepad orientation and kindle placement seem to only work for left-handers.
 (Could you not design it to flip 180 degrees?)

-What I really find interesting is that Moleskine is evolving their product range beyond sketch/note books to larger sized A4 pads and even leather bound folders.
-The interesting question with this Kindle cover is whether people associate the Moleskine brand with the design of its product/cover and or associate the brand with the product’s function i.e. sketchbooks?
+What I really find interesting is that Moleskine is evolving its product range beyond sketch/notebooks to larger-sized A4 pads and even leather-bound folders.
+The interesting question with this Kindle cover is whether people associate the Moleskine brand with the design of its product/cover and or associate the brand with the product’s function i.e. sketchbooks.